We raise them. We love them. We steadfastly nurture them.

 One online source discussing criminal law charges, potential penalties and legal advocacy for accused wrongdoers stresses a fundamental point.
 It notes that practiced criminal defense attorneys “combine knowledge and experience with an appreciation of the fact that a person’s future is at stake.”

 Candidly, the future is a truly big deal in any criminal law scenario featuring a juvenile.
-A conviction in a criminal matter can upend the life of a young person in a telling and lasting way.
+A conviction in a criminal matter can upend the life of a young person in a lasting way.